Skip to main content

 Field Mapping, Transformation, Validation, and Loading

-Data mapping usually follows a practical flow: connect, map, transform, validate, and load.
+Data mapping usually supports a practical flow: connect, map, transform, validate, and load.

 First, systems are connected.
-These may be structured databases like PostgreSQL, document databases like MongoDB, SaaS platforms like Salesforce, flat files like CSVs, REST APIs, analytics tools, booking engines, CRMs, or ad platforms.
+These may be structured databases, document databases, SaaS platforms, flat files, APIs, analytics tools, booking engines, CRMs, or ad platforms.

 Each source may store useful data, but not in the same structure.